Fatimid Caliphate: Final decline

+Battle of Ascalon in 1099, pitting Frankish Crusaders against Fatimid troops, by Prosper Lafaye (1841).

 As the military viziers effectively became heads of state, the Caliph himself was reduced to the role of a figurehead.
 The reliance on the iqta system also ate into Fatimid central authority, as more and more the military officers at the further ends of the empire became semi-independent.

 Badr al-Jamali died in 1094, along with Caliph al-Mustansir that same year, and his son Al-Afdal Shahanshah succeeded him in power as vizier.
 After al-Mustansir, the Caliphate passed on to al-Musta'li; after his death in 1101, it passed to the 5-year-old al-Amir.
-Another of al-Mustansir's sons, Nizar, attempted to take the throne after his father's death and organized a rebellion in 1095, but he was defeated and executed that same year.
+Another of al-Mustansir's sons, Nizar, attempted to take the throne after his father's death and organised a rebellion in 1095, but he was defeated and executed that same year.
 This resulted in a schism with Isma'ili missionaries in Iran, led by the da'i Hasan-i Sabbah, who founded the Nizari sect and went on to form the Order of Assassins.
 Al-Afdal arranged for his sister to marry al-Musta'li and later for his daughter to marry al-Amir, hoping in this way to merge his family with that of the caliphs.
 He also attempted to secure the succession of his son to the vizierate as well, but this ultimately failed.